 Address: 611 Columbus Ave (S.R.
 357), Put-in-Bay, Ohio

 Since Put-in-Bay and South Bass Island are surrounded by beautiful Lake Erie, it is no surprise that water sports are one of the most popular things to do during your stay.
 Kayak and Jet Ski rentals are available at various locations on all sides of the island.
-There are not really designated beach areas on the island since it is mostly rock, so watercraft rentals are the best way to enjoy some time on the water.
 Try your hand at paddleboarding or parasailing if you are feeling more adventurous.

 Address: 1 Peach Point Road, Put-in-Bay, Ohio

 10. Sightseeing by Golf Cart

 Golf carts are the transportation of choice around the village of Put-in-Bay, but beyond their convenience, the carts are a fun way to explore on your own and cover a lot of ground during your stay.
 Golf cart rentals are available in many locations around the island and generally rent by the hour or the day.

 Bike rentals are also popular, but venues on the island cater to the carts.
 Just getting out to drive the back roads on the island and stumbling on old barns and waterfront views is one of the most relaxing ways to enjoy your visit.
 Be sure to make a stop at the tiny Chocolate Museum to view antique marketing items related to the chocolate industry and buy an ice cream cone.